 💵 €3-6 Appetizers, €6-10 Mains

-Porto Linionas Tavern may be a little bit more expensive than some of the other restaurants on Zakynthos Island, but you do pay a bit extra for the stunning view over the cove.
-When we visited, the service wasn’t so great, but they could’ve just been having an off day because the reviews speak for themselves.
+Porto Limnionas Tavern may be a little bit more expensive than some of the other restaurants on Zakynthos Island, but you do pay a bit extra for the stunning view over the cove.
+When we visited, the service wasn’t so great, but they could’ve just been having an off day because the good reviews speak for themselves.

-Restorang Fondo (Porto Roxa)
+Fondo Beach Bar (Porto Roxa)

 📍Artemisia 290 92, Greece